geshan/geshan.github.com/posts/2023-10-27-postgres-string_agg.md

 - Postgres
 cover: "/images/postgres-string_agg/01postgres-string_agg.jpg"
 pagetitle: How to use the string_agg function in Postgres with examples
-description: "Learn how to use Postgres string_agg function with examples of top 100 billioinaires in the world, pretty fun!"
+description: "Learn how to use Postgres string_agg function with examples of top 100 billionaires in the world, pretty fun!"
 keywords: postgres string_agg, string_agg postgres, mysql group_concat postgres
 ---
 Are you a software engineer who works with PostgreSQL?
 Do you often find yourself needing to manipulate and aggregate strings in your database?
 If so, you're in luck because PostgreSQL provides a powerful function called string_agg.
 In this blog post, you dive into what string_agg is, how it's related to MySQL's group_concat, and walk through a couple of examples using real data.
 By the end, you'll have a solid understanding of how to make the most string_agg in your PostgreSQL queries.
 Let’s get going!